pkic/pkimm/categories/certificate-management/_index.md

 #### Assessment

 * Documented inventory
-  * how inventory is maintained across the organization
+  * How inventory is maintained across the organization
 * Documented certificate inventory management
 * Validation of certificate inventory records
 * Effectiveness of the certificate inventory implementation